Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Simulating Word Suggestion Usage

-The Finger module executes typing-related actions in the external environment, including typing the next letter, \textbf{picking a suggestion} ((d) in \autoref{fig:demo}) from the suggestion list, using backspace to correct errors, or performing no action (NoAct).
-We define an additional parameter, $P_F$, to represent finger movement speed, analogous to the inter-keystroke interval (IKI).
-It determines how each keystroke action contributes to the overall time in the final reward.
-Agents are trained on a range of movement speeds to reflect variations in human typing speeds, obtained from empirical data~\cite{2025suggestion} (see Section~\ref{sec:training}).
-For picking a suggestion, the time cost is sampled from a normal distribution (M = 760~ms, SD = 150~ms~\cite{2025suggestion}) to reflect the stochasticity and timing variability of suggestion selection.
+The Finger module executes typing-related actions in the External environment, including typing the next letter, \textbf{picking a suggestion} from the suggestion list, using backspace to correct errors, or performing no action (NoAct).
+Finger movement speed is output by the agent as a separate action.
+Agents are trained across a range of finger movement speeds to reflect variations in human typing speed, based on empirical data~\cite{2025suggestion, jiang2020we}.
+Typing errors are included to simulate realistic human behavior.
+We model the same types of errors as in prior work~\cite{shi2025simulating}, including \textit{Slips} (modeled using the Weighted Homographic model~\cite{guiard2015mathematical} and controlled by the gaze guidance and Finger parameter ($P_F$)~\cite{shi2024crtypist}, as well as unintentional double taps and motor commands swapping), \textit{Lapses} (memory failures in determining where to type next, based on the time elapsed since the last proofreading), and \textit{Mistakes} (arising from imperfect proofreading that depends on the time spent).

-Typing errors are intentionally included to simulate real human behavior.
-In our simulation, error rates are derived from empirical data~\cite{2025suggestion}: an average of 5\% when the gaze is on the keyboard, 6\% when on the suggestion list, and 10\% when on the input field.
-Furthermore, the \textbf{Linguistic Knowledge Parameter} modulates error rates, with lower knowledge increasing the likelihood of mistakes.